cakephp/docs/en/controllers.rst

 Controllers can include any number of methods which are usually referred to as *actions*.
 Actions are controller methods used to display views.
-An action is a single method of a controller.
+An action is a single public method of a controller.

-CakePHP’s dispatcher calls actions when an incoming request matches a URL to a controller’s action (refer to :ref:`routes-configuration` for an explanation on how controller actions and parameters are mapped from the URL).
+CakePHP’s dispatcher calls actions when an incoming request matches the route to a controller's action (refer to :ref:`routes-configuration` for an explanation on how controller actions and parameters are mapped from the URL).